Generative Restore

 • Why Gallery Photos?
 Smartphone cameras today store hundreds if not thousands of a user's photos, captured at different times, in different places, and under different lighting conditions.
 While these images have many variations, they are all about the same person(s).
 Therefore, if the imaging goal is to take a photo of this user, the gallery on the phone would be the best source to build a prior \(p(\mathbf{x})\).
 The situation is summarized in the above Figure.
 In the context of diffusion-based image restoration, the original solution space can be large because many candidate solutions are consistent with the noisy observation.
 The gallery provides a strong constraint to the search problem.
 This allows us to search for better quality images with high precision of the person's identity.

 • Physical Buffers to the Rescue?
 Given the gallery photos, what kind of prior information would be useful for restoration?
 Advancements in computer vision have made it possible to extract detailed facial physical buffers—including albedo and normal maps—from a person's gallery of images.
-These physical buffers capture intrinsic properties such as skin color and surface geometry, effectively encoding an individual's unique identity and fine facial details.
+These physical buffers capture crucial identity-defining properties such as surface geometry and skin color, effectively encoding an individual's unique identity.
 At the same time, it also eliminates the influence of environmental lighting, pose, and other identity-independent variables.
 We will leverage this rich prior information to improve restoration.

 • Methods